silnrsi/wstr/src/content/docs/reference/styleguide.md

 Page sources need to use the flavor of Markdown supported by Starlight as documented in [Authoring Content in Markdown](https://starlight.astro.build/guides/authoring-content/).
 Additional markdown reference material can be found at the [Markdown Cheat Sheet](https://www.markdownguide.org/cheat-sheet/).

-Examples intended as a reference but also to test all the elements with the site CSS:
+The following examples intended as a reference but also to test all the elements with the site CSS. _If you use markdown elements that are not documented here please add them to this page.
+This enables us to adjust the CSS in the future and quickly see the impact it may have on page layout._

 ### Text formatting